vonglasow/atoum-documentation/en/source/chapter1.rst

 ---------------

-atoum is a unit test framework, similar to PHPUnit or SimpleTest, however:
+atoum is a unit test framework, like PHPUnit or SimpleTest.
+Though, we believe it has an edge on its counterparts thanks to :

-* It is more modern and makes use of PHP's latest features.
+* Its more modern approach and its use of PHP's latest features.

-* It is simpler to use and master.
+* Its simplicity and fast learning curve.
-* It is more intuitive and its syntax is as close as possible to the English natural language
+* Its fluent interface, making the tests as readable as the english natural langage

 .. _download---install: